Dominic Fortune

 The answer, it turned out, was pretty bad.

-I shouldn’t have believed the cover, I guess.
+I should have trusted the cover more, I guess.
 Dominic, the alleged P.I. half of the team, was decked out in some cheesy uniform straight out of Sky King and the World of Tomorrow, which should have been my first clue, and Silver Sable looked even goofier, stuffed into what looked like a cleavage-spilling, silver leather jump suit and an Elizabeth Taylor fright wig.

 Sable, created by Tom DeFalco and Ron Frenz, made her debut in Spider-Man #265, the creation of Tom DeFalco and Ron Frenz.
 She was introduced as the head honcho of a mercenary outfit called The Wild Pack, and proved popular enough to become a recurring figure in the Marvel Universe, eventually even scoring her own series, Silver Sable and the Wild Pack, which ran from 1992-95.